 - Since we wish to keep our product increments small, how do we ensure that the assembled sprints produce a product increment that is useful and produces actionable customer and team feedback for the next increment?

 I use an approach to planning both a sprint goal and the broader product increment, called IOTA.
-An IOTA model is a distinct artifact that should be produced as part of both sprint and product increment planning.
+An IOTA model is a distinct artefact that should be produced as part of both sprint and product increment planning.

 Consider the context within which we develop software, build cars, or pave roads.
 My experience in building cars and paving roads is limited, but the principles of scrum work equally well for any task.
 Any of these tasks occur in a context.
 A useful way of looking at this context is from two perspectives: